KMSwiftly/MetalHud/README.md

 # Usage
 1) Download RELEASE-MetalHud.zip - [Link](https://github.com/Swiftful/MetalHud/releases/tag/1.0)
-2) Extract the app
+2) Extract the RELEASE-MetalHud.zip
-3) Run app  "If you encounter the message "MetalHud Not Opened" when you run the program, do this"
+3) Run MetalHud

 ![](/Images/WindowEnable.png)
-5) System setting -> Privacy & Security -> "MetalHud" was blocked to protect your Mac -> Open Anyway
+"If you encounter the message "MetalHud Not Opened" when you run the program, do this" System setting -> Privacy & Security -> "MetalHud" was blocked to protect your Mac -> Open Anyway

 # Screenshots